influxdata/docs-v2/content/influxdb/cloud-iox/query-data/flux-sql.md

 WHERE
   time >= '2022-01-01T08:00:00Z'
   AND time < '2022-01-01T20:00:00Z'
-GROUP BY room, agg_time
+GROUP BY room, _time
-ORDER BY agg_time
+ORDER BY _time
 ```
 {{% /influxdb/custom-timestamps %}}